 A final thought

 Freezers absolutely need to take imperfect action.
 But recognize that not all action is good action.
 Any action you take needs to be focused, productive, and deliberate rather than frantic and frenzied.
-It is possible to go too crazy!

 Remember, the remedy will always, always be to take action, even if it’s imperfect.
 You’ll get clients faster, you’ll make money faster, and you’ll learn faster… but it only happens if you take action!